alexpetrus/iConference2014/README.md

 To create a xml file for your conference please check the given metadata html table as example and edit the .properties file in the package with your relevant data.

+For more information about the whole project see the documentation about workflow, other programs we used and data formats.